CBD: Application & Dosage

 7.April 2021 | Manuela

 Cannabidiol, CBD for short, is receiving more and more attention.
 Meanwhile, the three letters can be found in countless variations in countless stores.
 There is much discussion and speculation about the effect, but about the application often only imprecise information can be found.
-We would now like to counter this gap with a green power blog.
-Get well!
+We would now like to counter this gap with a Grünkraft blog.
+Cheers!

 What does the effect of CBD depend on?